Adoni5/cnv_from_bam/README.md

 - **Multithreading Support**: Utilizes Rust's powerful concurrency model for improved performance.
 - **Dynamic Binning**: Bins the genome dynamically based on total read counts and genome length.
 - **CNV Calculation**: Accurately calculates CNV values for each bin across different contigs.
+- **Directory Support**: Supports processing of multiple BAM files in a directory.
+(Requires alignment to the same reference in all BAM files)

 ## Installation